Pressure Cooker New England Boiled Dinner (Corned Beef and Cabbage) is ready in less than two hours in the Pressure Cooker.

 - 3-7 pound Corned Beef (with seasoning packet)

-- 6 cups Fresh Water (or to cover Corned Beef
+- 4-6 cups Fresh Water (just enough to cover meat)

 - 4-6 Red Bliss Potatoes